moham7dreza/blog-react/README.md

   directly
 - change one of states in class components not affect in other states but in function components we must rewrite all states when changing one of states
+- learn about css modules
+- learn more about classnames package